StefanEJonsson/osiris/README.md

 * Use `osiris.evaluator.delete(myPin)` - Deletes pin along with all pins that myPin depends on but don't have any other pins depending on them.
 * Use `myImprover.disconnect()` - disconnects your parameters from everything, giving you a fresh start.

+Just as for the static models, the general principle should be that you can program just as you would otherwise.
+If you like imperative programming, you can do that.
+If you like functional programming, you can do that (recursive functions are allowed for example).

 ### Scalar and Vector Functions

 osiris.function.ScalarFunction contains a collection of standard functions R --> R such as Sin, Exp.
 They can be composed with `<<`.